dancing-shark/START_HACK2024/CantonCallBot/README.md

 python --version
 ```

 You  will also need a vector db.
-The code will expect it to be on this path: `src/chroma_db`
+The code will expect it to be on the root folder of the project.

 ### Installation